UDOOboard/IoT-Docs/docs/04_Client_Registration/01_Register_the_Client_into_the_UDOO_IoT_Cloud_Server.md

 </br>

-Now you can go directly go to the [UDOO IoT Cloud Server](https://udoo.cloud) page to see the device connected.
+Now, you can directly go to the [UDOO IoT Cloud Server](https://udoo.cloud) page to see the device connected.